 - Fair pricing with unlimited bandwidth;

 - City-targeting only available with special plans;

 Oxylabs is a popular proxy provider and a well-respected name in the industry thanks to its ethical approach when it comes to doing business.
 The company has a very impressive pool of over 100 million IPs that includes both residential and data center proxies.
 The company stresses the fact that all addresses are acquired through legitimate means and even published a document that details how the procurement process and policies work.

-The large network and high success rate of around 99.2% means that Oxylabs can offer some of the best proxies for sneaker bots.
+The large network and high success rate of around 99.2% mean that Oxylabs can offer some of the best proxies for sneaker bots.
 Users can also expect unlimited concurrent sessions, high speeds, and excellent geo-targeting.
 Oxylabs covers 195 locations and supports country, city, and state-level targeting.

-Oxylabs is a great choice for those who want to avoid IP blocking and CAPTCHAs at all cost.
+Oxylabs is a great choice for those who want to avoid IP blocking and CAPTCHAs at all costs.
 You won’t have to worry about those while using the company’s rotating proxies, which change your address every time you make a new request.
 The Oxylabs infrastructure was primarily designed with web scrapping in mind, but the IPs also work great as sneaker proxies.

 There are quite a few types of products you can invest in at Oxylabs, including two types of residential proxies.
-The “next-gen” variants come with some pretty interesting features, including adaptive parser, auto-retry system, and AI-powered dynamic fingerprinting.
+The “next-gen” variants come with some pretty interesting features, including an adaptive parser, auto-retry system, and AI-powered dynamic fingerprinting.
 Proxies aside, Oxylabs also offers a real-time crawler and a couple of add-ons.